polachz/wsl/README.md

 ## Fedora

-How to create image from docker-hub.
-Add **-Force** parameter to overwrite existing image if necessary:
+How to create image from docker-hub:

 ```PowerShell
 PowerShell.exe -ExecutionPolicy Bypass -File .\get-fedora-image.ps1
 ```
+Add **-Force** parameter to overwrite existing image if necessary.